-SignedInt signed integer, implementation defined range UnsignedInt unsigned integer, implementation defined range LongInt signed integer, implementation defined range ShortInt unsigned integer, implementation defined range Boolean - values are "true" and "false" Char - single character StorageUnit no operations or literals, smallest addressable memory unit (typically a byte) AddressType implementation defined integer range imported.
+SignedInt - signed integer, implementation

+defined range (at least -3276832767)

+UnsignedInt unsigned integer, implementation

+defined range (at least 065535)

+LongInt signed integer, implementation

+defined range (typically 32 bits)

+ShortInt - unsigned integer, implementation

+defined range (typically a byte)

+Boolean - values are "true" and "false"

+Char - single character

+StorageUnit no operations or literals, smallest

+- addressable memory unit (typically a

+byte)

+AddressType implementation defined integer range

-The standard types and the constants true and false are implicitly declared pervasive in the global scope and need not be
+The standard types and the constants true and false are implicitly declared pervasive in the global scope and need not be imported.

 Form (b) is a subrange type.
-The leading constant must be a literal or manifest named constant and gives the lower bound of the range of values for variables declared using the type.
+The leading constant must be a (possibly negated) literal or manifest named constant and gives the lower bound of the range of values of the type.
 The expression, which must be manifest, gives the upper bound of the range.
 The bounds must be both integer values or both character values.
 The lower bound must be less than or equal to the upper bound.